jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 Map.addLayer(fire, {min: 0, max: 1}, 'Fire');
 ```

-You might think about how you could add a conditional statement to PNV model code (previous code block) to integrate fire into the map as an additional PNV class.
+You might think about how you could add a conditional statement to the PNV model code (previous code block) to integrate fire into the map as an additional PNV class (you might then also want to update the raster visualisation parameters).

 # 6. Summary
-The activities above have given you the tools to create an annotated map of the current distribution of vegetation (and land use) that you could include in a report that answers the Vegetation question for Coursework 2 (see the fieldtrip handbook).
-While creating the map you should think further about how our understanding of the physical drivers of vegetation distributions (from the literature) could be incorporated.
+The activities above have given you the tools to create an annotated map of the potential and current distribution of vegetation (and land use) that you could include in a report that answers the Vegetation question for Coursework 2 (see the fieldtrip handbook).
+While creating the map you should think further about how our understanding of the physical drivers of vegetation distribution (from the literature) could be incorporated.
 You should also think about what you saw while in Tenerife and combine those observations with visible satellite imagery to produce the map.
 If you are digitizing you should take more care than in the demonstration videos and animations, but work at a resolution similar to that of the raster data (with a minimum mappable unit of 1 sq km).

 ## Key Readings
 - del Arco Aguilar, M. J., González-González, R., Garzón-Machado, V., & Pizarro-Hernández, B. (2010).
 Actual and potential natural vegetation on the Canary Islands and its conservation status. *Biodiversity and Conservation*, 19, 3089-3140.